Macrometacorp/docs/docs/streams/stream-basics/messages.md

 - It was built with persistent storage in mind.
 - It offers automatic load balancing across consumers for messages on a stream.
 - You can use the same GDN stream to act as a real-time message bus and as a message queue, or just one or the other.
-- You can set aside some streams for real-time purposes and other streams for message queue purposes, or use specific geofabrics for either purpose.
+- You can set aside some streams for real-time purposes and other streams for message queue purposes, or use specific GeoFabrics for either purpose.

 ### Client Configuration Changes

 To use a stream as a message queue, you should distribute the receiver load on that topic across several consumers.
 The optimal number of consumers will depend on the load.

-Each consumer must:
+Consumer settings:

-- Establish a [shared subscription](#shared) and use the same subscription name as the other consumers (otherwise the subscription is not shared and the consumers can't act as a processing ensemble)
+- Establish a [shared subscription](subscriptions.md#shared) and use the same subscription name as the other consumers.
+Otherwise the subscription is not shared, and the consumers can't act as a processing ensemble.

-- If you'd like to have tight control over message dispatching across consumers, set the consumers' **receiver queue** size very low (potentially even to 0 if necessary).
+- If you want to have tight control over message dispatching across consumers, then set the consumers' **receiver queue** size very low (potentially even to 0 if necessary).

 Each stream has a receiver queue that determines how many messages the consumer will attempt to fetch at a time.
 A receiver queue of 1,000 (the default), for example, means that the consumer will attempt to process 1,000 messages from the stream's backlog upon connection.
 Setting the receiver queue to zero essentially means ensuring that each consumer is only doing one thing at a time.